nicoleman0/security.github.io/index.md

 Welcome to my portfolio.
 I am grateful that you are interested in knowing more about me.

 ## About Me
-I graduated from Bard College with a Bachelor's of Art degree, in May 2024.
+I graduated from Bard College with a Bachelor's of Art degree.

 My background is in technology as well as the humanities, which makes me strong at both analysis and documentation.

-I am a hardworking, adaptable, and enthusiastic individual seeking opportunities in cybersecurity.
+I am hardworking, adaptable, and enthusiastic, and seeking opportunities in cybersecurity.

 ### Interests:

-Security Operations, Network Security, Cloud Security, Digital Forensics & Incident Response (DFIR), AI Security
+My interests include, Security Operations, Network Security, Cloud Security, Digital Forensics & Incident Response (DFIR), and AI Security.

 This portfolio includes Python projects, along with written projects showcasing my technical and documentation skills.